MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

     | Delete with VM | **checked** (default) |
     | Enable Ultra Disk compatibility | **Unchecked** |

-1. Click **Next: Networking >** take the defaults but do not provide a load balancer.
+1. Click **Next : Networking >** take the defaults but do not provide a load balancer.

     | Setting | Value |
     | --- | --- |